+Passion

+and

+Grief.

-Passion and Grief.
-Come back! come back!" he cried, in grief, "Across this stormy water; And I'll forgive your Highland chief, My daughter!
+"Come back! come back!" he cried, in grief,

+"Across this stormy water;

+And I'll forgive your Highland chief,

+My daughter!
 O, my daughter!"

-Plaintive.
-I have lived long enough: my way of life Is fallen into the sear, the yellow leaf: And that which should accompany old age, As honor, love, obedience, troops of friends, I must not look to have.
+I have lived long enough: my way of life Plaintive.
+Is fallen into the sear, the yellow leaf: And that which should accompany old age, As honor, love, obedience, troops of friends, I must not look to have.

 Calm.
-A very great portion of this globe is covered with water, which is called sea, and is very dis- tinct from rivers and lakes.
-Fierce Anger.
-Burned Marmion's swarthy check like fire, And shook his very frame for ire; And-"This to me!" he said,- "An 'twere not for thy hoary beard, Such hand as Marmion's had not spared To cleave the Douglas' head!
-Loud and Explosive.
-"Even in thy pitch of pride, Here, in thy hold, thy vassals near, I tell thee, thou 'rt defied!
-And if thou said'st, I am not peer To any lord in Scotland here, Lowland or Highland, far or near, Lord Angus, thou hast lied!"
+A very great portion of this globe is covered with water, which is called sea, and is very distinct from rivers and lakes.

+Burned Marmion's swarthy cheek like fire, And shook his very frame for ire; And-"This to me!" he said,- "An 't were not for thy hoary beard, Such hand as Marmion's had not spared To cleave the Douglas' head!

+Explosive.

+"Even in thy pitch of pride, Here, in thy hold, thy vassals near,

+Loud I tell thee, thou'rt defied!

+And if thou said'st I am not peer To any lord in Scotland here, Lowland or Highland, far or near, Lord Angus, thou hast lied!"